freddy77/latency/README.md

 (where `192.168.0.11` is the address of the server).
-The client will send latency/bandwidth to server at the beginning so launching the client where is frequent to change latency/bandwidth make this change easier (currently you have to stop the client and open with new options).
+The client will send latency/bandwidth to server at the beginning so launching the client where is frequent to change latency/bandwidth makes this change easier (currently you have to stop the client and open with new options).

-The client/server use UDP protocol.
+The client/server uses UDP protocol.
 The server will bind to the UDP port specified while the client will send packets to this port.
 If something is not working check your firewall for this port/protocol.